xlecours/Loris/docs/API/LorisRESTAPI_v0.0.3.md

 }
 ```

-A PUT of the same format but with only the Meta fields will create the VisitLabel
-for this candidate, in an unstarted stage if the Visit label provided is valid.

-PATCH is not supported for Visit Labels.
+POST / PUT / PATCH is not supported for Visit Labels.

 It will return a 404 Not Found if the visit label does not exist for this candidate
 (as well as anything under the /candidates/$CandID/$VisitLabel hierarchy)

-Any of the Stages may not be present in the returned result if the stage has not
-started yet or is not enabled for this project (ie. if useScreening is false in
-Loris, or Approval has not occurred)

 ### 3.3 Candidate Instruments
 ```